Multiprotocol Label Switching

 Multiprotocol Label Switching (MPLS) is a routing technique in telecommunications networks that directs data from one node to the next based on labels rather than network addresses.
-Whereas network addresses identify endpoints the labels identify established paths between endpoints.
-MPLS can encapsulate packets of various network protocols, hence the multiprotocol component of the name.
-MPLS supports a range of access technologies, including T1/E1, ATM, Frame Relay, and DSL.
+Whereas network addresses identify endpoints, MPLS labels identify established paths between endpoints.
+MPLS can encapsulate packets of various network protocols and supports a range of access technologies, including T1/E1, ATM, Frame Relay, and DSL.

-Role and functioning
+MPLS was originally developed to improve packet forwarding by reducing the reliance on complex routing table lookups.
+With the introduction of hardware-based forwarding engines, forwarding speed is no longer the main reason for deployment, and MPLS today is more often used for traffic engineering, Differentiated Services quality of service, and BGP/MPLS IP virtual private networks (VPNs).

-In an MPLS network, labels are assigned to data packets.
-Packet-forwarding decisions are made solely on the contents of this label, without the need to examine the packet itself.
-This allows one to create end-to-end circuits across any type of transport medium, using any protocol.
-The primary benefit is to eliminate dependence on a particular OSI model data link layer (layer 2) technology, and eliminate the need for multiple layer-2 networks to satisfy different types of traffic.
+In an MPLS network, packet-forwarding decisions are made solely on the contents of labels, without the need to examine the packet itself.
+This allows for the creation of end-to-end connections across any type of transport medium, using any protocol.
+The primary benefit is to eliminate dependence on a particular OSI data link layer technology, and eliminate the need for multiple layer-2 networks to satisfy different types of traffic.
 Multiprotocol label switching belongs to the family of packet-switched networks.

-MPLS operates at a layer that is generally considered to lie between traditional definitions of OSI Layer 2 (data link layer) and Layer 3 (network layer), and thus is often referred to as a layer 2.5 protocol.
+MPLS operates at a layer between traditional definitions of OSI Layer 2 (data link layer) and Layer 3 (network layer), and is often referred to as a layer 2.5 protocol.
 It was designed to provide a unified data-carrying service for both circuit-based clients and packet-switching clients which provide a datagram service model.
 It can be used to carry many different kinds of traffic, including IP packets, as well as native Asynchronous Transfer Mode (ATM), Frame Relay, Synchronous Optical Networking (SONET) or Ethernet.

-A number of different technologies were previously deployed with essentially identical goals, such as Frame Relay and ATM.
-Frame Relay and ATM use labels to move frames or cells through a network.
-The header of the Frame Relay frame and the ATM cell refers to the virtual circuit that the frame or cell resides on.
-The similarity between Frame Relay, ATM, and MPLS is that at each hop throughout the network, the label value in the header is changed.
-This is different from the forwarding of IP packets.
-MPLS technologies have evolved with the strengths and weaknesses of ATM in mind.
-MPLS is designed to have lower overhead than ATM while providing connection-oriented services for variable-length frames, and has replaced much use of ATM in the market.
-MPLS dispenses with the cell-switching and signaling-protocol baggage of ATM.
-MPLS recognizes that small ATM cells are not needed in the core of modern networks, since modern optical networks are fast enough that even full-length 1500 byte packets do not incur significant real-time queuing delays.
-At the same time, MPLS attempts to preserve the traffic engineering (TE) and out-of-band control that made Frame Relay and ATM attractive for deploying large-scale networks.
+MPLS can exist in both an IPv4 and an IPv6 environment, using appropriate routing protocols.
+The major goal of MPLS development was the increase of routing speed.
+This goal is no longer relevant because of the usage of newer switching methods such as ASIC, TCAM and CAM-based switching able to forward plain IPv4 as fast as MPLS labeled packets.
+Now, therefore, the main benefit of MPLS is to implement limited traffic engineering and layer 3 or layer 2 service provider type VPNs over IPv4 networks.